 First things first, you’ll want to think about which amenities you can’t live without.

-Living in Montana, you should prepare to experience the full force of all seasons.
+Living in Big Sky Country, you should prepare to experience the full force of all seasons.

 Because of this, you’ll be in for hot summers along with freezing winters, meaning you probably want an apartment with both heat and air conditioning.